cse110-sp23-group26/BugCatchers/specs/brainstorm/pitch_1-1.md

 - Person Group: First year UCSD Student with CS major
   - Person Name: Bernard
+  - Preference: Tarot
   - Age: 18
     - Goals: Gain more certainty about his future as a CS major - going to college for the first time can be a daunting experience!
     - Environment: Very comfortable with using a laptop, chronically online (he is a CS major after all); he will be discerning with the apps he uses
-    - Needs: a fortune telling app that will give him meaningful answers to his questions and satisfy his various uncertainties (a simple magic 8 ball will not be enough)
+    - Needs: a fortune telling app that will give him meaningful answers to his questions and satisfy his various uncertainties (a simple magic 8 ball will not be enough).
+Like to explore new things.

+- Person Group: Recent college graduates
+  - Person Name: Catharine
+  - Preference: Astrology
+  - Age: 22
+    - Goals: Entertainment, also interested in fortune telling methods in different cultures.
+    - Environment: College graduates who has too much time to kill.
+    - Needs: A way to learn more about fortune telling in different cultures, history, background and more.

 - Person Group: Working Professional
   - Person Name: Sarah
+  - Preference: Astrology
   - Age: 30
     - Goals: Struggling with work-life balance and feeling unsure about career path
     - Environment: Busy with work and personal responsibilities, frequently on-the-go and uses mobile devices for convenience
-    - Needs: A quick and easy way to receive guidance and direction for both personal and professional matters
+    - Needs: A quick and easy way to receive guidance and direction for both personal and professional matters, culture enthusiasts would like to learning things about other cultures.

 - Person Group: High School Student
   - Person Name: Jason
+  - Preference: Magic 8 ball
   - Age: 17
     - Goals: Planning for college and seeking guidance on academic and social challenges
     - Environment: Juggling schoolwork, extracurricular activities, and social life; frequently uses social media to connect with peers
-    - Needs: A confidential way to seek guidance on college admissions, academic challenges, and social situations
+    - Needs: A confidential way to seek guidance on college admissions, academic challenges, and social situations.
+Often experiences difficult making decisions.

 - Person Group: Senior Citizen
   - Person Name: Margaret
+  - Preference: Palm readings
   - Age: 70
     - Goals: Struggling with loneliness and seeking connection with others
     - Environment: Limited mobility and social isolation due to health conditions; uses a desktop computer for online communication and entertainment
-    - Needs: A way to connect with others in a safe and supportive environment, and to receive guidance on personal and spiritual matters.
+    - Needs: To receive guidance on personal and spiritual matters.

 ## User Flow diagram